 Both the FDA and the Association of American Feed Control Officials (AAFCO) regulate the sale, distribution and nutrient requirement levels for pet food.
 All pet foods sold at Petagogy are AAFCO certified.

 At Petagogy, we pride ourselves on learning about the best products out there, and we hope to pass on that information to our customers.
 Our animals aren’t just pets, they’re our family.
 We want to make sure we are doing everything we can to ensure they live long, happy and healthy lives.
 We opened Petagogy to give Pittsburgh-area pet owners access to an independent store in their community that has a knowledgeable staff and a wide selection of healthy and natural foods for dogs and cats.
+We still believe that the foods we carry are of the highest quality available, and continue to feed these foods to our own pets.
 We encourage you to visit any Petagogy location and speak with us if you have any concerns, or would like suggestions on how to increase the amount of animal protein in your dog’s diet.

 For further reading:

 The above information has been compiled from the following sources:

 Dr. Ryan Yamka, “‘BEG’ Petfoods Does Not Equal DCM,” Pet Food Industry

 FDA Update to DCM Investigation Clarifies a Few Things, Truth About Pet Food